bilousdmitro8Terminator101/UtilitySmith/README.md

 ## DISKPART:

 Display full information about the selected disk or disk partition Work with physical and virtual disks, cleaning, formatting, restoring the operability of damaged USB \ SD devises, and local or external HDD \ SSD disks (!!!
 CAUTION !!!
-BE VERY CAREFULL ALL DATA MAY BE DELETED)
+USE IT VERY CAREFULL ALL YOUR DATA WILL BE DELETED)

 ## Features: